ViviLearns2Code/vivilearns2code.github.io/_posts/2021-03-11-writing-controllers-for-kubernetes-custom-resources.md

 Since you no longer need to generate and create clientsets, informers and listers anymore, you might ask yourself if controller-runtime is still using any of these under the hood.
 The answer is yes, and if you're interested in the details, checkout my next post [Diving Into Controller-Runtime]({% link _posts/2021-03-12-diving-into-controller-runtime.md %}).

 ## Comparing to kubebuilder
-Kubebuilder is not a library per se like client-go or controller-runtime - it is more like a framework that will generate an entire project for you.
+Kubebuilder leverages controller-runtime, but it is not a library per se like client-go or controller-runtime.
+It is more like a framework that will generate an entire project for you.
 The project comes with generated files (including deepcopy functions) and you only need to fill in your type definitions and reconciler logic.
 It has its own tags `// +kubebuilder...`, which you can leverage to e.g. configure RBAC permissions or webhooks.
 These tags will make kubebuilder generate the necessary (`kustomize`-able) `yaml` files for your deployment, and depending on which features you configured, you only need to make minor edits to them.
 Last but not least, kubebuilder also includes a Makefile that automates project deployment.
 Thus, the list of steps you need to carry out yourself is even further reduced to
 * define CRD types in golang
 * write reconciler logic
 * create and run your controller

 ## Summary
 After exploring the three options, I personally would choose kubebuilder for any smaller, self-contained, green-field operator development.
-It speeds up development, but I also think that the automatic code generation can be a bit daunting, especially if you are trying to troubleshoot why something does not work as expected.
+It speeds up development, but the automatic code generation can be a bit daunting, especially if you are trying to troubleshoot why something does not work as expected.
 The more is automated, the less you are aware of what is automated for you.

-If I had to add a controller to an existing legacy project (think of a giant server running multiple controllers), kubebuilder might not be my first choice.
-In that case, I would use controller-runtime and make my code integrate with the existing code structure.
-I also think that controller-runtime gives you the best out of two worlds: 1) it will save you development time like kubebuilder does 2) it will help you learn about the underlying concepts which will come in handy when you troubleshoot, similar to how development with pure client-go does.
+If I had to add a controller to an existing codebase (think of a giant server running multiple controllers), kubebuilder might not be my first choice.
+In that case, I would use controller-runtime and make my code integrate with the existing project.
+I also think that controller-runtime is a good mixture of both worlds: 1) it saves development time and 2) it helps you learn about the underlying concepts which will come in handy when you troubleshoot.